-As of December 31, 2018, we had approximately 29,000 recurring revenue customers and approximately 80,000 total customers.
+As of December 31, 2019, we had approximately 31,000 recurring revenue customers and approximately 90,000 total customers.
 Our primary source of revenue is from small- to mid-sized suppliers.
-We also generate revenues from other members of the supply chain ecosystem, including retailers, distributors, third-party logistics providers and other trading partners.
-Our revenues are not concentrated with any customer, as our largest customer represented less than 1% of total revenues for both the years ended December 31, 2018 and 2017 and less than 2% of total revenues for the year ended December 31, 2016.
+We also generate revenues from other members of the supply chain ecosystem, including retailers, distributors, third-party logistics providers, and other trading partners.
+Our revenues are not concentrated with any customer, as our largest customer represented less than 1% of total revenues for the years ended December 31, 2019, 2018, and 2017.